 For more information on what Google prioritizes in local search, click here.

 In the age of social media, everybody's talking.
+According to our 2019 Restaurant Success Report, millennials cite recommendations from friends and family (84%) and online reviews (57%) as their most popular ways to choose where to dine.
 Turning your guests into advocates for your restaurant is a free and effective way to bring in new customers.

-Encouraging customers to post about their experience to their social media profile or even write a review can expose your brand to dozens, hundreds, or even thousands of new faces depending on the size of their following.
+Encouraging customers to post about their experience to their social media profiles or even write a review can expose your brand to hundreds, or even thousands of new faces, depending on the size of their following.

 Even without technology, you should never underestimate the power of a friend's recommendation.
 Peer-to-peer conversations and suggestions from coworkers or classmates can lead to new guests through word-of-mouth restaurant marketing.